AungThuyeinHein/forgot-password-reset-api-demo/README.md

     # Backend API URL
     BACKEND_API_URL= "Your backend API URL"

+    OR

+    #Frontend URL
+    You Can change and setup as you like.
+Token is the important factor.
+    FRONTEND_API_URL = "Your frontend API URL"

     # Login Expiry Time
     LOGIN_EXPIRES= "Login expiry time in milliseconds"
     ```